-Most diving-related disorders, however, are caused by changes in pressure.
+People who engage in deep-sea or scuba diving are at risk of a number of injuries, most of which are caused by changes in pressure.
 These disorders also can affect people who work in underwater tunnels or caissons (watertight enclosures used for construction work).
 Such structures contain air under high pressure to keep out water.

 High pressure under water is caused by the weight of the water above, just as barometric (atmospheric) pressure on land is caused by the weight of the air above.
 In diving, underwater pressure is often expressed in units of depth (feet or meters) or atmospheres absolute.
-Pressure in atmospheres absolute includes the weight of the water, which at about 33 feet (10 meters) is 1 atmosphere (14.7 pounds per square inch [72 kilograms per square meter]), plus the atmospheric pressure at the surface, which is 1 atmosphere.
+Pressure in atmospheres absolute includes the weight of the water, which at about 33 feet (10 meters) is 1 atmosphere (14.7 pounds per square inch [1.03 kilograms per square centimeter]), plus the atmospheric pressure at the surface, which is 1 atmosphere.
 So a diver at a depth of 33 feet is exposed to a total pressure of 2 atmospheres absolute, or twice the atmospheric pressure at the surface.
 With each additional 33 feet of depth, the pressure increases by 1 atmosphere.

 Pressure-related diving disorders can result from